-In order to be successful in the online environment, you'll need to meet the minimum technology and system requirements; please refer to information.
-Additionally, students are required to have headphone speakers compatible with their computer available to use.
-If a student is in need of technological resources please contact student-tech-request@pointloma.edu .
+In order to be successful in the online environment, you'll need to meet the minimum technology and system requirements; please refer to the Technology and System Requirements information.

 Problems with technology do not relieve you of the responsibility of participating, turning in your assignments, or completing your class work.